sefeoglu/ODS_project_student/src/prompt_generator/README.md

-# Define the prompt templates
+# Definition of the prompt templates
 ## prompt 0:
 Full explanation of the task with comprehensive explanation with context, mentioning the concepts twice. e.g.: